 How to use Water during labour

-It’s not just to drink!
+It’s not just for drinking!
 Have you thought about using water during your birth?
 Now I don’t necessarily mean are you planning a water birth itself.
 Water births are lovely and amazing but sadly only available if you are having a home birth in our community.
 If you are having a planned home water birth you’ve undoubtedly already done your homework!
 But have you considered simply using water from a shower or bath during your labour to help ease your pain?
-A lovely warm shower can work absolute magic to ease the sensation of contractions.
+A lovely warm shower can be absolutely magic to ease the sensation of contractions.

 Let’s explore when and how you can use water to your advantage during labour.